Matrix Materials

 Thermoplastic Matrices

 Thermoplastics melt at elevated temperatures and solidify during cooling, making them suitable for FDM's layer-by-layer deposition process.
+Unlike thermosets, thermoplastics can be remelted and reshaped, which is essential for the extrusion-based FDM process where material flows through a heated nozzle before deposition.

 PLA (Polylactic Acid)